emmenru/job-listings-scraper/README.md

     ```

 2. **Environment Setup**:
-    - Install Chromium (required for web scraping)
+    - Install Firefox if you don't already have it (required for web scraping).
     - Install Python packages:
     ```bash
     pip install -r requirements.txt